about

-the process is unique to each person but the principles are universal.
+the process is personal and unique to each person, but the principles are universal.

 the body begins to feel less like something you manage and more like something you inhabit.